Uttam95yadav/codingAssessment-backend/README.md

 **Time Spent:**

-Spent 3 hours to make this api along with the Test case and build the logic to get the similar word and frequency
+Spent 3 hours to make this api along with the Test case and build the logic to get the similar word and frequency and Spent 2 hour to Create the UI will take the input from user and show the result below.(https://github.com/Uttam95yadav/codingAssessment-frontEnd.git)

 ### Future Improvement;